a-c-b/Getting-Cleaning-Data-Project/CodeBook.md

         5.From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-        A full description is available at the site where the data was obtained:
+        A full description of the raw datasets is available at the site where the data was obtained:

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

         Here is the data for the project:

 https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

+        Attribution and information from their dataset is found at the bottom of this document.

 ##  Description of Work